stellar/soroban-quest--pioneer/README.md

 ## Rust Environment

-Crucially toward the goal of writing smart contracts for Soroban, your workspace contains a fully configured, ready to go Rust development environment.
+Crucially toward the goal of writing smart contracts for Stellar, your workspace contains a fully configured, ready to go Rust development environment.
 We have all the tooling, compilers, build processes, and anything else you'll need to hit the ground running.
 This includes: